demisto/content/Packs/McAfee-TIE/Integrations/McAfee-TIE_V2/README.md

 ## <a name="breaking-changes"></a>Changes compared to V1
 # Changes in commands
 1. You can now pass more than one file to the commands `tie-set-file-reputation`, and `tie-file-references`.
-2. The code is now python 3 compatible.
-3. Added additional context outputs to all three commands.
+2. Added additional context outputs to the commands `file`, and `tie-file-references`.

 ## Detailed Instructions
 This section includes information required for configuring an integration instance.